-(i) Intense convective WCB trajectories.
+Intense convective WCB trajectories.
 The selected intense convective WCB trajectories ascend through the entire troposphere in less than 1 h (Fig. 5).
-On average, these trajectories ascend from 1 km to 9 km height in only 30 minutes and reach their final outflow level at 11 km height within 1 h.
-Their τ{400} and τ{600} values amount to 20 minutes and 1 h, respectively (corresponding to the 10th percentile of all τ{400} and τ{600} values for cyclone Sanchez).
-This translates to averaged 400 and 600 hPa ascent velocities of 33 Pa s-1 and 17 Pa s-1, respectively, i.e., this sub-category represents intense deep convection with clearly faster ascent velocities compared to WCB-embedded convection of cyclone Vladiana, which occurred two weeks earlier in September 2016 (Oertel et al., 2020).
-In particular, the sub-category also includes convective WCB trajectories with the shortest \(\tau{600}\) of only 30 min, i.e., the WCB trajectories traverse the entire 600 hPa layer from the boundary layer into the upper troposphere with an average ascent rate of 33 Pa s-1 (6 m s-1).
+On average, these trajectories ascend from 1 to 9 km height in only 30 min and reach their final outflow level at 11 km height within 1 h.
+Their τ{400} and τ{600} values amount to 20 min and 1 h, respectively (corresponding to the 10th percentile of all τ{400} and τ{600} values for cyclone Sanchez).
+This translates to averaged 400 and 600 hPa ascent velocities of 33 and 17 Pa s-1, respectively, i.e., this sub-category represents intense deep convection with clearly faster ascent velocities compared to WCBembedded convection of cyclone Vladiana, which occurred 2 weeks earlier in September 2016 (Oertel et al., 2020).
+In particular, the sub-category also includes convective WCB trajectories with the shortest τ{600} of only 30 min, i.e., the WCB trajectories traverse the entire 600 hPa layer from the boundary layer into the upper troposphere with an average ascent rate of 33 Pa s-1 (6 m s-1).
 Approximately 2000 trajectories fall in the category of intense convective WCB trajectories.
-The intense convective WCB trajectories ascend from 07-09 October predominantly between 35-40°N (on average at 38°±2.0°; Fig. 6a, black outlined circles) in substantial distance to the upper-level jet, as during this early stage of the cyclone, the WCB-embedded intense convection occurs further south and also closer to the cyclone center (Fig. 1j).
+The intense convective WCB trajectories ascend from 7-9 October predominantly between 35-40° N (on average at 38°±2.0°; Fig. 6a, black outlined circles) at a substantial distance from the upper-level jet, as during this early stage of the cyclone, the WCB-embedded intense convection occurs further south and also closer to the cyclone center (Fig. 1i).